-Florida hospital worker kidnapped, sexually assaulted
+Man arrested in Florida hospital kidnapping, sexual assault

 WESTON, Fla.
-(AP) - Authorities searched Sunday for an attacker who kidnapped a Florida hospital employee as she arrived at worked and sexually assaulted her.
+(AP) - Authorities say they arrested Sunday an attacker who kidnapped a Florida hospital employee as she arrived at worked and sexually assaulted her.

+The Broward Sheriff’s Office says Joel Cossio, 31, was arrested in Charlotte County, about 150 miles from the Cleveland Clinic in Weston where the attack occurred.

-The Broward Sheriff’s Office says the woman was walking into the Cleveland Clinic in Weston on Saturday morning when a man tackled her.
+Detectives said the woman was walking into the hospital on Saturday morning when a man tackled her.
 He forced her back into her SUV and drove away.
-He sexually assaulted her then dropped her off at the Sawgrass Mills Mall, about 8 miles away, before fleeing in her white Ford Explorer.
+He sexually assaulted her then dropped her off at the Sawgrass Mills Mall, about 8 miles away.

 “Any employee at a hospital is there to save lives, and when one of them is attacked and beaten it is just a horrific thought,” sheriff’s Sgt.
 Don Prichard said.